rubygems/guides/command-reference.md

 ### Install/Update Options

 * -i, -&#8203;-install-dir DIR           - Gem repository directory to get installed gems
-* -n, -&#8203;-bindir DIR                - Directory where executables are located
+* -n, -&#8203;-bindir DIR                - Directory where executables will be placed when the gem is installed
 * -&#8203;-document \[TYPES\]          - Generate documentation for installed gems List the documentation types you wish to generate.
 For example: rdoc,ri
 * -&#8203;-build-root DIR            - Temporary installation root.
 Useful for building packages.
 Do not use this when installing remote gems.
 * -&#8203;-vendor                    - Install gem into the vendor directory.
 Only for use by gem repackagers.